Skip to main content

 2. Set up Docker to run Docker without root privileges

-1. Uninstall previous versions: it is not recommended to have both IDE Extensions 1 and 2 installed in your VS Code simultaneously.
-If you have the V1 extension installed, please uninstall it before proceeding with the next steps.
+1. Uninstall previous versions: If you have the deprecated Torizon IDE Extension installed, please uninstall it before proceeding with the next steps.

 1. Click the Extensions icon from the left menu bar in Visual Studio Code.